The Basics: Overview

 - Family — Do you have any worries about being a parent?
 Who can you count on to help you take care of your baby?

-Your answers to questions like these will help the doctor or nurse make sure your baby is healthy and developing normally.
+Your answers to questions like these will help the doctor or nurse make sure your baby is healthy, safe, and developing normally.

 Take Action: Physical Exam